-Any student that drives to an athletic practice or event (i.e Golf) must have a waiver of transportation form signed by their parent(s), on file in the office.
+Any student that drives to an athletic practice or event away from school (i.e Golf) must have a waiver of transportation form signed by their parent(s), on file in the office.
 Student drivers are not permitted to take another student with them.
 The school will provide transportation for all other students.